 This family-run farm boasts 35 acres of apples for picking, as well as pumpkins, gourds and beans.
 Kids can also visit the farm residents – goats, geese and ducks.

 7 The Orchard at Altapass

-7 The Orchard at AltapassLittle SwitzerlandSee on map
+7 The Orchard at AltapassSpruce PineSee on map

 This historic farm is more than 100 years old.
-In addition to apple picking, the orchard celebrates the people, music, art and natural beauty of the Blue Ridge Mountains.
-There’s a special event here nearly every day of apple harvest season September through early November.
+In addition to apple picking, the orchard celebrates the people, music and natural beauty of the Blue Ridge Mountains.
+There’s a special event here nearly every day of apple harvest season mid-September through late October.

 8 Smith’s Nursery

 Smith's Nursery offers pumpkin picking, goat walks, hayrides and more in the fall.
 Plus, there’s a farm stand.
 During its annual Fall Festival, visitors are treated to bluegrass and folk music, storytelling and pumpkin painting.